How to Network for Your MBA Applications (And Why You Should Start Now) + A Free Download

 DON’T ask basic or shallow questions: when you’ve finally nailed down that coffee with an alum from your dream school, don’t waste their time asking questions with answers you could easily find on your own.
 Instead, come with thoughtful questions whose answers will truly further your understanding of how the school fits with your goals and objectives.
 (Here’s a more comprehensive school selection tool if you’re just getting started.)
 You want the other person to be impressed with your level of research because who knows, they may end up being an advocate for your candidacy if they also feel like you’re the right fit for their school!

-DON’T be disrespectful or ungrateful for the other person’s time: MBA students, alums, representatives from admissions, etc. are all very busy and while they’re happy to help, it takes effort on their part.
-So be sure to express your gratitude for their time and input.
-If they tell you they can only spare 20 minutes, remain vigilant of the time and wrap up accordingly.
-Those manners will go a long way in leaving a good impression.
+DON’T be disrespectful or ungrateful.
+MBA students, alums, and admissions officers are busy professionals.
+While they are happy to help, it takes effort on their part.
+Always express gratitude for their time and input.
+If a contact can only spare 20 minutes, remain vigilant of the clock and wrap up on time.
+These professional manners go a long way in leaving a positive, lasting impression.

 How To Get Started Networking